 During the seven days of Pesach, Jewish people don’t eat bread or anything made from chametz, which is leavened foods made from specific grains.
 Instead of bread, we eat Matzot, which is unleavened bread made from flour and water.
 You might be able to find bread in areas that aren’t all Jewish.

-On the first day of Pesach you won’t have public transportation, but afterwards there will be limited transportation.
+On the first day of Pesach you won’t have public transportation, but afterward there will be limited transportation.

 The last of the three pilgrimage festivals, this holiday is all about cheese products and agricultural products.
 Shavuot is celebrated on the sixth day of the Hebrew month, Sivan.
 It marks the wheat harvest in the Land of Israel.
 Also, it commemorates the day when GOD gave us the Torah.
 That is why many Jewish people spend time on Shavuot to read the Torah.